Therapeutic Services & Mental Health

 The Disability Service can provide specialist advice throughout your studies, including liaising with your department to recommend study adjustments (e.g. exam arrangements) and applying for specialist one to one support and equipment.

 Independent advisors can support doctoral students.
 If it has been ineffective or would be inappropriate or inadvisable to talk to your Supervisor, you can seek advice from this service on a broad range of issues.

 Support and Report

-Support and Report can be used by all staff, students, and visitors can report discrimination, misconduct, harassment or assault by using this tool.
+Support and Report can be used by all staff, students, and visitors to report any incidents of bullying, harassment, sexual misconduct and discrimination.
 You can report anonymously or get support from an advisor.

 Security is here to help at all times; 24 hours a day, seven days a week ensuring campus is safe, looking after parking, CCTV, lost property and everyone’s welfare on university premises.

 Student Support run a number of wellbeing activities to help you improve your wellbeing.
 All activities are free but do require booking, such as gardening, running, dog walking and cooking classes.

 Advice & Support Centre